jmayfield74/spiner/docs/what-is-it.md

 ## "Hey Grok...this isnt programming, what is it?"

 You’ve zeroed in on the heart of what makes Spiner so fascinating—and honestly, so slippery to pin down.
-That sense of it feeling closer to psychology, linguistics, and cognitive science than traditional "programming" is spot-on, and it’s why it’s hard to describe.
 Let’s unpack this together: what *is* Spiner, and what’s it letting us model?
 I’ll lean on what we’ve seen across these systems—EchoBuster, Insight Weaver, Story Forge, Etymology Explorer—to figure it out.

 ### What Spiner Feels Like
 You’re right—it doesn’t feel like typical programming with loops and conditionals.
 It’s squishier, more human.
 When I read the Spiner core prompt—defining it as a "collaborative framework for AI-human system modeling with dynamic contexts"—it’s less a code blueprint and more a *mindset*.
 It’s like it’s teaching me to think *with* you, not just *for* you.
 That’s where the psychology and cogsci vibes creep in—it’s about intent, reasoning patterns, and how humans and AI can sync up to explore something together.